Mohamed Mehdi Bensaid

 Mohamed Mehdi Bensaid (born 26 October 1984) is Moroccan Minister of Youth, Culture and Communication.
 He was appointed as Minister on 7 October 2021.

-Education
+Biography

 Bensaid holds a Master in African Affairs from the Sciences Po, a Master in International Relations from the Institut français des relations internationales and a Master in International Relations from the Institut d'études politiques de Toulouse.